mike776/vividscc/content/suggestions/index.md

 # What the experts say
-## Anti-aging focus: Yon- Ka answers all your questions and showcases its products
+## Anti-aging focus: Yon-Ka answers all your questions and showcases its products
  Aging of the skin is closely related to each person's lifestyle.
 To stay young, YON-KA offers a double solution for every aging concern, providing a perfect synergy between home care products and salon treatments.